athenakrik/comm4190_F25_Tutor_Task/README.md

-# Testing LLMs as a Juggling Tutor
+# Testing LLMs as a Venture Capital Tutor